woaitsAryan/Asteroids/README.md

 ### Hosted Link

-The game is hosted using GitHub Pages: [👉click me to play asteroids👈](https://playasteroids.netlify.app/)
+The game is hosted using Netlify: [👉click me to play asteroids👈](https://playasteroids.netlify.app/)

 ### Contributing